Transactions in Amazon DynamoDB

 DynamoDB: A NoSQL database that supports ACID transactions, just like any SQL-based database.

-The trick here is that we need to read the value of stock and update it atomically.
+We need to read the value of stock and update it atomically.
 Atomicity is a property of a set of operations, where that set of operations can't be divided: it's either applied in full, or not at all.
-If we just ran the GetItem and PutItem actions separately, we could have a case where two customers are buying the last item in stock for that product, our scalable backend processes both requests simultaneously, and the events go down like this:
+If we just ran the GetItem

 Customer123 clicks Buy